celiao/django-rest-authemail/README.md

 Features
 --------

+- Supports and tested with Django REST Framework 3.7.1.
-- Supports and tested with Django 1.11.17.
+- Supports and tested with Django 1.11.17 and 2.0.
+- Supports and tested with Python 3.6 and 3.7.
 - API endpoints for signup, signup email verification, login, logout, password reset, password reset verification, password change, and user detail.
 - Extensible abstract user model.
 - Perform password confirmation and other client-side validation on the front end for a better user experience.
 - Token authentication.
 - User models in the admin interface include inlines for signup and password reset codes.
-- Uses the Django REST Framework.
 - An example project is included and contains example UI templates.
-- Supports and tested under Python 3.6 and 3.7.

 Installation